miguelpaz/jlab/cartodb_basics_tutorial.md

 In our case, we will use a .csv file from a URL.
 [This is the dataset you will use for this tutorial](https://raw.githubusercontent.com/miguelpaz/jlab/master/data/cartodb_example_1_countries.csv).

-Click on the *Data File* tab and paste the URL above in the white input field, than click *Submit* and then in the green button on the bottom *Connect Dataset*.
+Copy the URL of the dataset, then click on the *Data File* tab and paste the URL, above in the white input field, then click *Submit* and then in the green button on the bottom *Connect Dataset*.

 ![Carto - data](https://github.com/miguelpaz/jlab/blob/master/images/map_cartodb_basic_data.png?raw=true)